-Gridable is an in-house tool which allows you to create an adaptable and fully responsive grid in no time.
-You can start by simply experimenting how it works to discover its enormous potential.
+Gridable is an in-house tool that allows you to create a flexible and fully responsive grid in no time.
+You can start by simply experimenting with how it works to discover its enormous potential.

 Rows make the whole content grid, and each one can contain up to 12 columns.
 To create a new row in your grid, just press the Add Row button next to the Add Media button.
-As you can see, a two-columns row is available on your page.
+This action will add a two-column row on your page.

-If you want to remove the row, all you have to do is to click inside of one of the columns and press the Remove Row button in the top toolbar.
-Check this out to get a glimpse:
+If you want to remove the row, click inside one of the columns and press the Remove Row button in the top toolbar.
+Check this video to get a better understanding:

 Change columns width

 With Gridable, switching the width of the columns is now easier than ever.
-To do that, you just need to drag each column and set its size.
+To do that, you need to drag each column and set its size.
 Nothing more, nothing less.
-Watch this GIF to make it happen:
+Watch this video to see how you can make it happen:

 Add a new row

 A complex grid content is made out of multiple rows.
-You can easily add a new one in your page by going to the end of the current row and pressing once again the Add Row button.
+You can easily add a new one to your page by going to the end of the current row and pressing the Add Row button again.
 Now you have a new row where you can add or remove the number and content of the columns.
-Video right here: